URJ Greene Family Camp is pleased to offer partial, need-based financial support or “camperships” to help families send their children to summer camp.

 If your child will be a first-time, 24 day/full session camper this summer, you may be eligible to receive a non-need based grant of up to $1,000 from Foundation for Jewish Camp.

 Availability for One Happy Camper grants is limited to 100: 50 for Session 1 and 50 for Session 2.
 Grants will be awarded on a first-come, first-serve basis.
-Additional grants may be available for Houston area campers through the Jewish Federation of Greater Houston, and to San Antonio campers through the Jewish Federation of San Antonio.
+Additional grants may be available for Houston area campers through the Jewish Federation of Greater Houston, and to San Antonio area campers by contacting Lauren Abraham at the Jewish Federation of San Antonio.

 Apply for assistance from GFC’s funding partners.